Why did you start the International Rescue Mission of Love?

 What is the process for clearance through Canada Customs?

 Golden Rescue is required to supply Canada Customs with the appropriate paperwork.
 Sometimes a Border Services veterinarian will take extra time to examine their passports or check out the dogs as part of the clearance process.
+Canada requires all dogs to have their rabies vaccination and be in good health.
+Our health protocols far exceed Canadian standards.

 How are the Goldens transported to Canada?